Employee Handbook Section 1: The Augustana Workplace

 For purposes of this policy, “improper activities” are defined as follows:

-a. a violation of College policy that could result in significant risk to the health, safety or well-being of members of the Augustana community or others;
+- a violation of college policy that could result in significant risk to the health, safety or well-¬being of members of the Augustana community or others;

-c. unauthorized destruction, alteration, or manipulation of college records, including electronic records;
+- unauthorized destruction, alteration or manipulation of college records, including electronic records;

-d. a violation of local, state or federal laws (individuals wishing to report discrimination or harassment in the workplace should review the college’s Policy Against Discrimination & Harassment);
+- a violation of local, state or federal laws (individuals wishing to report discrimination or harassment in the workplace should review the college’s Policy Against Discrimination and Harassment);

-e. the use of college property, resources, or authority for personal gain or other non-college purposes except as provided under college policy.
+- the use of college property, resources or authority for personal gain or other non-college purposes except as provided under college policy.

-1. All employees are expected to report such improper activities.
+All employees are expected to report such improper activities.
 All other individuals, including students, are strongly encouraged to report improper activities.
-If you are unsure whether a matter is an improper activity as defined above, but the behavior seems unethical or improper, report it by following the steps outlined below.
+If you are unsure whether a matter is an improper activity as defined earlier, but the behavior seems unethical or improper, report it by following the three steps outlined below:

-2. Allegations of suspected improper activities can always be made verbally.
-It is helpful to also prepare your concerns in writing to assure a clear understanding of the issues raised.
+- Allegations of suspected improper activities always can be made verbally.
+It is helpful to also prepare your concerns in writing to ensure a clear understanding of the issues raised.
 The written report should contain as much specific information as possible.

-3. When possible, discuss your concern with your supervisor.
+- When possible, discuss your concern with your supervisor.
 This is the basic guidance for all situations.
-In cases where you do not feel comfortable discussing an issue with your supervisor, you may discuss your concern with the Vice President of Business & Finance.
-If that alternative is also not appropriate, or if you are not an employee of the College, you may address your concerns to the President of the College or the General Counsel, or to any other member of the Cabinet.
-If a suspected violation involves the President of the College or a Cabinet member, reports can be made to the General Counsel or to the Chair of the Board of Trustees.
+In cases where you do not feel comfortable discussing an issue with your supervisor, you may discuss your concern with the vice president of business and finance.
+If that alternative also is not appropriate, or if you are not an employee of the college, you may address your concerns to the president of the college or the general counsel, or to any other member of the Cabinet.
+If a suspected violation involves the president of the college or a Cabinet member, reports can be made to the general counsel or to the chair of the Board of Trustees.

-4. Concerns regarding possible violations of the Code of Conduct or our employment policies may also be reported through the Campus Conduct Hotline© reporting service at 1-866-943-5787.
+- Concerns regarding possible violations of the Code of Conduct or the college’s employment policies also may be reported through the campus conduct hotline reporting service at 1-866-943-5787.
 This reporting option is available seven days a week, 24 hours a day.
-It is operated by an independent organization, and calls made through the Hotline can be confidential and anonymous, if you request.
+It is operated by an independent organization, and calls made through the hotline can be confidential andanonymous, if you request.

 Investigation of Complaints and Protection from Retaliation

-Any employee who believes he/she has been subjected to or affected by retaliatory conduct for making a Protected Disclosure or participating in the investigation of a Protected Disclosure should report this concern to the Director Human Resources.
-If the Director of Human Resources is the source of or otherwise involved in the retaliatory conduct, then the matter should be reported to the General Counsel of the College or a Cabinet member.
+Employees who believe they have been subjected to or affected by retaliatory conduct for making a Protected Disclosure or by participating in the investigation of a Protected Disclosure should report this concern to the director of Human Resources.
+If the director of Human Resources is the source of or otherwise involved in the retaliatory conduct, then the matter should be reported to the general counsel of the College or a Cabinet member.
 If an employee believes that reporting the alleged retaliatory behavior will be ineffectual or of a report has been made and the retaliatory conduct has not ended, the employee should report the matter to another Cabinet member.

 Augustana College is committed to complying with the Family Educational Rights and Privacy Act (FERPA), which maintains and protects the confidentiality of student education records.
 Additionally, Augustana has a designated FERPA officer available to answer questions and monitor compliance.
 Employees with access to students and student educational records are required to participate in periodic training concerning FERPA matters and to hold all covered student information in the strictest confidentiality.
-Additional information about Augustana’s FERPA regulations is available in the Student Handbook. https://ed.gov/policy/gen/guid/fpco/ferpa/index.html
+Additional information about Augustana’s FERPA regulations is available in the Student Handbook or at ed.gov/policy/gen/guid/fpco/ferpa/index.html.